UPDATE: Guinean Legal System and Research

 The Debate starts by the general discussion about the exposé of the general report.
 Every speaker expresses his observation and critics.
 After the discussion, the National Assembly passes to vote.
 Here, the modality of voting varies according as they are about the resource or the expenditure.

 For the resource, the voting is by Chapter for the General Budget; by Annex Budget for Annex Budgets and by categories of special account of treasure for special accounts of treasure.
 For the expenditure the voting is a unique vote for voted expenditure of the previous year (Services votés), and by Chapter for the new authorization (new expenditure) likewise for the Annexes and special accounts of treasure.

--Legislations voted or amended by the Guinean lawmakers are numerous.
+Legislations voted or amended by the Guinean lawmakers are many.
 The most prominent are the following:

 According to article 107 of the new Constitution, the Judicial Power is exclusively exercised by the courts.
 Because of their differences, they will be discussed separately.

 The Constitutional Court is the competent tribunal in matters relating to the Constitution, the elections and rights and fundamental freedoms.
 It decides on constitutionality of laws as well as the conformity of international treaties with the Constitution.
 It also gives a ruling on redress sought against the acts of the President of the Republic.
 No other means of redress exist against its ruling.

 The Constitutional Court is composed of nine members who are over the age of 45 years chosen for their good morality:

 - Two designated respectively by the Bureau of Assembly and the President of the Republic;